 You should check the computers you use for Proclaim, and ensure you are running an OS newer than the ones listed above.
 Microsoft has ended support for Windows 7 and lists steps on how to upgrade to Windows 10 on their site.
 Most Macs newer than 2012 can get a free upgrade to macOS 10.14 “Mojave”.

 What will happen if I cannot update?

-By the end of July 2020, Proclaim running on the above operating systems will be considered unsupported.
+Any installations of Proclaim running on the operating systems above will be considered unsupported.
 Unsupported means Proclaim will no longer receive updates.
 Additionally, presentations and settings created in an unsupported version may not sync to the latest versions of the software.